simpleidserver/FaasNet/docs/documentation/functions/create.md

 > [!WARNING]
 > Before you start, Make sure you have a function deployed in the Gateway API.

 Execute the following command to invoke a function.
-Replace the `FUNCTIONNAME` variable by the name of your function.
+Replace the `FUNCTIONID` variable by the identifier of your function.

 ```
-FaasNet.CLI function invoke -name <FUNCTIONNAME> -input {} -configuration {'firstName':'coucou'}
+FaasNet.CLI function invoke -id <FUNCTIONID> -input {} -configuration {'firstName':'coucou'}
 ```

 The following message is displayed